-The COUNTIFS function is categorized under Statistical functions.
-COUNTIFS will count the number of cells that meet a single or multiple criteria in the same or different ranges.
+The COUNTIFS Function is categorized under Excel Statistical functions.
+COUNTIFS will count the number of cells that meet a single criterion or multiple criteria in the same or different ranges.

 The difference between COUNTIF and COUNTIFS is that COUNTIF is designed for counting cells with a single condition in one range, whereas COUNTIFS can evaluate different criteria in the same or different ranges.

-While doing financial analysis, COUNTIF helps in doing a quick analysis.
+When doing financial analysis, COUNTIF helps in doing a quick analysis.
 For example, we are given a list of tasks to be completed by a department, and the dates and priority of each task.
-In such scenario, we can prepare a table showing the date, count of each task and their priority using the COUNTIFS function.
+In such a scenario, we can prepare a table showing the date, count of each task, and their priority using the COUNTIFS function.

 The COUNTIFS function uses the following arguments:

-- Criteria_range1 (required argument) – It is the first range that would be evaluated with the associated criteria.
+Criteria_range1 (required argument) – This is the first range that would be evaluated with the associated criteria.

-- Criteria_range2, criteria2, … (optional argument) – The additional ranges and their associated criteria.
+Criteria_range2, criteria2, … (optional argument) – Additional ranges and their associated criteria.
 The function allows up to 127 range/criteria pairs.